Iowa State University Data & Information Overview

-College Factual ranked Iowa State as #213 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This puts it in the top 15% of all schools in the nation.
-This is an improvement over the previous year, when Iowa State held the #235 spot on the Best Overall Colleges list.
+Iowa State is ranked #146 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when Iowa State held the #213 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Iowa State?

 The acceptance rate at Iowa State University is 89%, which is higher than many other schools to which you may be applying.
 But don't think getting into Iowa State is a sure thing.
 The admissions staff is still going to review your application to see if you are a good fit for the school.

 About 9% of students accepted to Iowa State submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 600 and 700.
 Math scores were between 560 and 710.